michael-collins/aa105-fa18--oer/_projects/platformer-game/platformer-game.md

 1. Create all work in the 2D game yourself, do not download or trace other artwork.
 2. Game must be comprised of an animated sprite character, a must have elements
+3. Min of 8 poses in the walk cycle: Contact, up, passsing, and down for both left and right.

 ## Instructions